 Have a routine, such as a calming bath or massage at the same time each night, then put your baby wakes and down drowsy but still awake and provide reassurance while they settle on their own.
 If they don’t drift off easily, try giving them light strokes on the back or providing a lovey as an extension of yourself.

-Move Your Baby To Her Own Room Now – You Can Camp In With Them For A Few Nights If You Like To Reassure Them
+Move Your Baby To Its Own Room Now – You Can Camp In With Them For A Few Nights If You Like To Reassure Them

 Transitioning a baby from family bed-sharing to their own can be a daunting experience for both the child and the parent.
 The key to successfully stopping co-sleeping is to be compassionate and patient with your little one.